keenanromain/AWS-SAA-C02-Study-Guide/README.md

 Amazon Route 53 is a highly available and scalable Domain Name System (DNS) service.
 You can use Route 53 to perform three main functions in any combination: domain registration, DNS routing, and health checking.

 ### Route53 Key Details:
-- DNS is used to map human-readable domain names into an internet protocol address similarly to how phonebooks map company names with phone numbers.
+- DNS is used to map human-readable domain names into an internet protocol address similarly to how phone books map company names with phone numbers.
 - AWS has its own domain registrar.
 - When you buy a domain name, every DNS address starts with an SOA (Start of Authority) record.
 The SOA record stores information about the name of the server that kicked off the transfer of ownership, the administrator who will now use the domain, the current metadata available, and the default number of seconds or TTL.
 - NS records, or Name Server records, are used by the Top Level Domain hosts (.org, .com, .uk, etc.) to direct traffic to the Content servers.
 The Content DNS servers contain the authoritative DNS records.